 2. Background and rationale

-Each year, 4.3 million people die from trauma1.
+Each year, 4.3 million people die from trauma-related injuries1.
 Among people aged 10-24 and 25-49 years trauma is the largest cause of disability adjusted life years2.
 Most deaths from trauma occur within the first 24-48 hours3.
 Traumatic brain injury and exsanguination are the most common causes of trauma deaths4,5.
 Most preventable trauma deaths are caused by clinical judgement errors during initial resuscitation or early care including airway management and haemorrhage control, even though the deaths occur later during the hospital stay4,6.

 Several trauma life support training programmes have been developed to improve the early management of patients in the hospital by providing a structured framework for assessment and treatment7–10.
 The proprietary Advanced Trauma Life Support® (ATLS®) is the most established trauma life support training programme and more than one million physicians in over 80 countries have been trained in the programme since the first course in 197811.
 In the US and many other countries training in ATLS® is virtually mandatory for trauma care physicians12.
 Uptake in low- and middle income countries (LMIC) has been slow, potentially due to high costs9.